-This brand new series of videos – launched in 2022 – celebrates just some of the hundreds of rowing clubs and communities around the country that make our sport so special.
+This series of videos – filmed in 2022 – celebrates just some of the hundreds of rowing clubs and communities around the country that make our sport so special.

-London Otters Rowing Club is an LGBTQ+ inclusive club based at London’s Royal Docks.
+London Otters RC is an LGBTQ+ inclusive club based at London’s Royal Docks.
 The club prides itself on welcoming everyone and teaching anyone to row – it’s about having fun, getting fit and being part of a supportive community.

 Since being founded in 2014, the Otters have grown to more than 150 members with about 1,500 would-be rowers currently on their waiting list.
 Their women’s squad is quickly expanding too, with the club entering its first ever women’s crew in the Women’s Eights Head of the River in 2022.

 Find out more about them here in their #DownMyClub video.